-All personnel will have access to a rest area at the rear of the treatment centre; within this area refreshments (tea/coffee/water) and snacks are available for the duration of the event.
-Toilet facilities will also be available for use by AMS medical personnel.
-Additionally, they will receive a 20 minute unpaid, uninterrupted rest break for every 6 hours of work, in compliance with the Working Time Regulation (1998).
-Those personnel choosing to camp on site (if applicable) will have unlimited access to the designated camping area during their off duty hours.
+All personnel will have access to the rest area within the med centre; There will be free refreshments (tea/coffee/water) and snacks for the duration of the event.
+Additionally, they will receive a 20 minute unpaid, uninterrupted rest break for every 6 hours of continuous work, in compliance with the Working Time Regulation (1998).
+Those person n e l c h o o s i n g to camp on site (if applicable) will have unlimited access to the designated camping area during their off duty hours.